Phone Interviews: Are they a waste of time?

 The Essential Phone Interview Handbook by Paul Bailo

-You’ve probably already invested quite a bit of time applying for the job.
+You’ve already invested time applying for the job.
 You have filled out and application.
-You may have completed a web-based interview.
+You may have completed a web-based questionnaire.

 Now you are ready to get face-to-face with people at the hiring company.

-But you can’t meet face-to-face, because you have to speak with some screener on the phone.
+But you can’t meet face-to-face, because you must speak with some screener on the phone.